chizo4/SciFCheX/README.md

 # **`SciFCheX: Developing a Scientific Fact-Checker with Hybrid Evidence Retrieval Approaches`** 📟

 > [!NOTE]
 > This is the official public release of the `SciFCheX`, scientific fact-checking pipeline, authored by Filip J. Cierkosz.
-This research project has been pursued in completion of *BSc Computer Science* degree at the *University of Sheffield*.
+This research project has been pursued in completion of the *BSc Computer Science* degree at the <a href="https://www.sheffield.ac.uk/">University of Sheffield</a> as a final-year project, which achieved a high-marked distinction.
 The development version of this project (which contains approx. 500 commits) will remain private.
 The introduced scientific verification pipeline consists of: *evidence retrieval*, *rationale selection*, and *label prediction* stages.
 Please note that this project was particularly focused on experimenting with novel approaches associated with the first stage of the pipeline, i.e., *evidence retrieval*.
 On top of that, the presented solution addresses the `SCIVER` shared task, and has been submitted to its [official leaderboard](https://leaderboard.allenai.org/scifact/submissions/) hosted by Allen AI that can be found here.
+The project ranked in TOP 50 worldwide submissions at the time of its publication.
 More descriptions about the performance can be found in [this section](#performance-).

 ## **Table of Contents** 📖